Linear Programs

 solve_lp(LP::LinearProgram)

 Return a pair (m,v) where the optimal value m of the objective function of LP is attained at v (if m exists).
-If the optimum is not attained, m may be inf or -inf in which case v is nothing.
+If the optimum is not attained or the feasible region is empty, m may be infinity, -infinity, or nothing in which case v is nothing.

 source